talhavarol-dev/talhavarol-dev/README.md

 - ⚡ Fun fact **Reading, Coding, Traveling**

 - Alamofaire, Api, Liste-Detay, Firebase, MVVM, MVC...
-Bir eğitim serisinden ne kadar öğrenilebilirse, bir tık fazlası kadar bilgim var.
+I know more than what can be learned from a training series.

 <h3 align="left">GitHub Profilim Hakkında!</h3>

-- Şuan da AppStore'da yayınlamak üzre, kendi uygulamamı geliştirmeye çalışıyorum.

-<p>BİZ BU YOLA BAŞ KOYDUK! <p>